-However, in Japan, the business environment remained severe.
-In the Industry Business segment, another of the Group's profit pillars, receipt of orders was sluggish due to the impact of with pandemic-related state of emergency declarations issued intermittently, and having to deal with the gradual easing of restrictions on sales activities caused by requests to refrain from restrictions on activities since those declarations were lifted in face-to-face marketing and restrictions on overseas travel October.
-Then, from January, we were struck by new adversity in Further, with the progress in the shift to electric vehicles by the the form of a sudden spike in Omicron variant infections and automotive manufacturers and re-examination of investment in difficulties in procuring semiconductor chips and other testing systems for automobile development, net sales and profit components.
-Overseas, although some economic recovery was both declined. observed in the United States and many other countries, in China, The Information Equipment Systems segment also suffered a where our Group has been doing business for over 20 years, the similar impact to the Transportation Business segment from the business environment was similarly harsh to Japan, due to urban railway operators' restraint in equipment renewal, resulting in lockdowns and tightened restrictions on activities imposed by the falls in both net sales and profit. zero-COVID policy.
+However, in Japan, the business environment remained severe, with pandemic-related state of emergency declarations issued intermittently, and having to deal with the gradual easing of restrictions on activities since those declarations were lifted in October.
+Then, from January, we were struck by new adversity in the form of a sudden spike in Omicron variant infections and difficulties in procuring semiconductor chips and other components.
+Overseas, although some economic recovery was observed in the United States and many other countries, in China, where our Group has been doing business for over 20 years, the business environment was similarly harsh to Japan, due to urban lockdowns and tightened restrictions on activities imposed by the zero-COVID policy.

-As these results show, in the fiscal year ended May 2022, a Among the railway operating companies that are the Group's major challenge surfaced in our ability to secure the earning major customers, delays and revisions of plans to build new capacity needed to withstand harsh changes in the business rolling stock and investments in railway station operating environment, and performance fell far short of the plan's equipment since 2020 have resulted in declines in orders projected figures. received in the fiscal years ended May 2020 and May 2021.
-In Reflecting on the above results, we will redefine the strengths the Transportation Business segment, which is the main pillar of and sources of value creation that we have cultivated throughout the Group's business earnings, because most of our products our long history, and, on that basis, all of our employees will band together to promote the "revitalization and transformation of Toyo have a long lead time from receipt of order to delivery and recording of revenue, net sales were sluggish, resulting in Denki." declines in both net sales and profit.
+Among the railway operating companies that are the Group's major customers, delays and revisions of plans to build new rolling stock and investments in railway station operating equipment since 2020 have resulted in declines in orders received in the fiscal years ended May 2020 and May 2021.
+In the Transportation Business segment, which is the main pillar of the Group's business earnings, because most of our products have a long lead time from receipt of order to delivery and recording of revenue, net sales were sluggish, resulting in declines in both net sales and profit.